Automattic/crowdsignal-plugin/readme.txt

 == Frequently Asked Questions ==

+= Where do I find my Crowdsignal Dashboard? =

+You can find your dashboard under the Feedback top level menu.
+You will find Crowdsignal and Ratings menu items there.
+The Crowdsignal menu item leads to the dashboard.
+If you have ratings enabled you will see a Ratings menu item that links to a summary of your ratings.

-= Where do I find my Polls & Ratings menus? =
+= Where do I find my Crowdsignal Settings? =

-The Polls & Ratings menus can now be found under the Feedback top level menu as Crowdsignal & Ratings.
+You will find the settings area for this plugin under the Settings top level menu, and look for the Crowdsignal menu item.

 = I have multiple authors on my blog?
 What happens? =